RichardOtter/RichardOtter.github.io/index.md

 The software utilities listed below are ones that I've "released".
 That means that I've done a reasonable amount of testing and the documentation is accurate.
 Each is documented by a ReadMe.txt file.

-<b>They are all contained in a single zip file name "RM.Utilities.Suite.v[n.n.n].zip".

 ### Download the utility apps <a name="Download"></a>

+<b>The utilities are all available in a single zip file name "RM.Utilities.Suite.v[n.n.n].zip".

 To use any or all of these helper utilities, visit the Releases page at github.com: [RM_Utilities_Suite_v[n.n.n].zip](https://github.com/ricko2001/Genealogy-scripts/releases/tag/RM_Utilities_Suite_v1.0.2)</b>

 The download link, above, points to a "Release" page on Github.
 Look for the section at the bottom labeled "Assets".\
-You want to download the first item in the list: RM.Utilities.Suite.v[n.n.n].zip \
+You want to download the first item in the list: RM_Utilities_Suite_v[n.n.n].zip

 That zip file will contain most everything you need to get started.
 You will not find the items "Source code (zip)" and "Source code (tar.gzip)" useful.